Compare Business Insurance in New Zealand

 Do I need business insurance if I work from home?

 Yes.
 Home insurance doesn't cover business activities, equipment, or liability.
 Home-based businesses need business contents insurance for equipment, public liability if clients visit or you visit clients, and professional indemnity for service-based businesses.
-Policies for home-based businesses are affordable ($500-$2,000 annually).
+Policies for home-based businesses are typically affordable relative to larger commercial policies.

 What is statutory liability insurance?

 Statutory liability insurance covers fines and defense costs if you unintentionally breach regulations under acts like the Health and Safety at Work Act, Resource Management Act, or Building Act.
-While it doesn't cover deliberate breaches, it protects against inadvertent regulatory violations that could cost tens of thousands in fines.
+While it doesn't cover deliberate breaches, it protects against inadvertent regulatory violations that can result in significant fines.

 How much public liability cover do I need?

-Most NZ businesses need $1-2 million public liability cover.
-Construction, manufacturing, or high-risk industries should consider $5-10 million.
-Some contracts require $10-20 million.
+Most NZ businesses choose a public liability cover limit in the low millions.
+Construction, manufacturing, or other high-risk industries typically require higher limits, and some contracts mandate specific minimums.
 Higher limits cost more but protect against serious claims that could bankrupt uninsured businesses.
+Confirm contract and lender requirements before choosing a limit.

 Can I get business insurance as a sole trader?